Narrenhäuschen (little fool house), see Neustädter Markt

 The New Marked used to be one ogf the most important places in the Old Town but since its destruction in 1945 it lost most of its significance because it was not rebuilt to at least one half of its previous standard, opposed to the Old Marked.

-In the mid 1980's it was brought back to life because of the Peace demonstration held on the ruins of the "Frauenkirche" in rememberance of the bombings on the 13th of February 1945.
-Also, first plans were made to reconstruct.
 Since the Change the square took centre stage owing to excavations and some, rather destructive discussions regarding the reconstruction.
 One of the issues was the amount of historical main buildings to be "brought back to life" and how many new buildings would be required, since there had been a considerable amount of "2nd class buildings" in the area as well before the war been.

 The "Society Historical New Market Dresden e.V."
 [GHND] () in pleading and fighting for a compltete original building development, City planners, investors and some architects have quite controversial visions for new buildings.The opponents of modern building are now pointing towards the rather dissapointing modern extension of the Coselpalais and want to avoid failures like that in the future.

 In the autum of 2002 a competition was held for architects to design the area between the hotel Hilton and the New Market, the so called quarter on the church Frauenkirche, short called QF.
+For the other quarters, in particular II and IV, were planning ahead and immediately dug the pits.
+The old radicals Keller had to make way while in all cases, a contemporary new construction.

 On the 4th of April 2003 the Dresden-people celebrated the beginning of the rehabilitation of the New Market area.
 On this day the digging works started for the large underground car park under the square.